catchsomnath/ddi-data-archivists-guide/producing-final-output.rst

 ================
-Gathering and preparing the dataset
+Producing the final output
 ================

 Once you are confident that all necessary checks have been completed, you may generate the final output using the CD-ROM Builder module of the IHSN Toolkit.
 This includes the CD-ROM and survey website.

 Before you generate the CD-ROM:

-1. Make sure you have a customized “branding” for the CD-ROM.
+1. Make sure you have a customized "branding" for the CD-ROM.
 If you don’t, design a branding (instructions are provided in the Toolkit User’s Guide).
-2. Prepare content for the “Home page” of the CD-ROM.
+2. Prepare content for the "Home page" of the CD-ROM.
 Typically, a statement by the Director of the data producing agency, or a brief summary of the objectives and findings of the survey, will be generated.

 Generate the CD-ROM with the appropriate options.
 The IHSN recommends: